H.R. 1 Act Impact on Federal Aid and Student Loans

 Applicants/Incoming Undergraduate Students:

 • Apply early!
 You don’t have to be admitted to apply.
-Complete both the CSS Profile and FAFSA as soon as possible, by Dec.
-15 to receive your financial aid package sooner, get earlier consideration for scholarships from your school/college, and have more time to fix any issues if they come up.
+Complete both the CSS Profile and FAFSA as soon as possible, by Nov.
+15 (Early Decision applicants only) or apply by Dec.
+15 (for Early Action and Regular Decision applicants) to receive your financial aid package sooner, get earlier consideration for scholarships from your school/college, and have more time to fix any issues if they come up.

-• Admitted undergraduate students who have submitted the CSS Profile, will receive their estimated financial aid package approximately two weeks after receiving their admissions decision, which is our typical window.
+• Admitted undergraduate students who have submitted their aid applications, will receive their estimated financial aid package approximately two weeks after receiving their admissions decision, which is our typical window.
 This allows admitted undergraduate students to have information about the financial support available to them from U-M when evaluating their options.

 Returning Undergraduate Students:

-• You only have to submit the CSS Profile once during your education at U-M. If you have never completed it, complete the CSS Profile by May 1.
+• You do not need to resubmit the CSS Profile.
+The CSS Profile is only completed in your entering year.
+If you have never completed it, complete the CSS Profile by May 1.

 Graduate and Professional Students:

-• Returning graduate and professional degree students should complete the FAFSA by May 1.
-Financial aid offers for the 2025-2026 academic year will be emailed in the summer.
+• Returning graduate and professional degree students should complete the 2027-2028 FAFSA by May 1.
+The FAFSA for the upcoming aid year will become available on Oct.
+1. Financial aid offers for the 2027-2028 academic year will be emailed in the summer.

 Common Errors When Completing the FAFSA